Tax and National Insurance when you're self-employed

 To make sure you don’t miss any payments, it’s best to pay your National Insurance contributions by Direct Debit.

 As soon as you become self-employed you must tell HMRC.

 The very latest you can register with HMRC is by 5 October after the end of the tax year for which you need to file a tax return.
 The tax year runs from 6 April one year to 5 April the next.
-If you register too late you may be liable to penalties.
+If you register too late you might be liable to penalties.

 How much tax and National Insurance do I pay as self-employed?

 If you’re self-employed, you probably need to pay Class 2 (and maybe Class 4) National Insurance contributions as well as Income Tax.